Case Study: Capacity, Pick-to-light and Put-to-light solution

 As the U.S. e-commerce market has grown—with 2016 total American online spending hitting $394.9 billion, a 15.1% increase over 2015 according to the Census Bureau of the U.S. Department of Commerce—so too has Capacity’s business.

 The company passed the 10 million orders mark in 2016.
-With future growth expected and a need to better accommodate seasonal peaks in order volume, Capacity’s management team began looking to evaluate order fulfillment solutions that would support dramatically increased throughput.
-Specifically, the company sought to implement a semi-automated order fulfillment system to improve picking speed and accuracy, as well as overall throughput rates.
+With future growth expected and a need to better accommodate seasonal peaks in order volume, Capacity’s management team began looking to evaluate order fulfilment solutions that would support dramatically increased throughput.
+Specifically, the company sought to implement a semi-automated order fulfilment system to improve picking speed and accuracy, as well as overall throughput rates.

 Capacity’s leadership team chose to partner with light-directed picking solution provider Lightning Pick for a semi-automated order fulfillment system.
 Lightning Pick engineered a two-part solution including LP Cart mobile pick-to-light carts for batch picking of required stock keeping units (SKUs) and LP Put put-to-light put walls for sorting and organizing picks into discrete customer orders prior to pack out.